datarhei/gosrt/README.md

 ```

 You will most likely first see some error messages from `ffplay` because it tries to make sense of the received data until a keyframe arrives.
 If you
-get more error during playback, you might increase the receive buffer by adding e.g. `-rcvlatency 1000000` to the command line.
+get more errors during playback, you might increase the receive buffer by adding e.g. `-rcvlatency 1000000` to the command line.

 ## Encryption